-Trigonella is a genus of half hardy annual herbs that reach from 30 to 60 cm in height.
+Trigonella is a genus of half hardy annual herbs that reach from 30 to 60 cm (1 to 2 feet) in height.

-They have clover shaped foliage and bloom from the middle of summer through to autumn with small pea like flowers.
+They have clover shaped foliage, and bloom from the middle of summer through to autumn.
+They carry small pea like flowers.

-Some of the common names fro Trigonella include Fenugreek, Greek hay and Bird's Foot.
+Some of the common names for Trigonella include Fenugreek, Greek hay, and Bird's Foot.

 Fenugreek sprouts by Baha'i Views / Flitzy Phoebie.

 Common Names: Fenugreek, Greek Hay, Fresh Menthi, Sicklefruit, Bockshornklee, Cooper's Clover.

 Life Cycle: Half hardy annual.

 Height: 18 to 24 inches (45 to 60 cm).